TITLE:Transfer Program Coordinator/Program Advisor

-Provides advising and support services to transfer-bound Student Support Services participants.
-Primary focus is on facilitating participant transfer success at four-year institutions.
+Provides advising and support services to assigned transfer-bound Student Support Services participants.
+Coordinates transfer resources, programming, and campus visits.

 DUTIES AND RESPONSIBILITIES

 - Create and maintain transfer advising resources; including website.
-Serve as a liaison between host institution and sending institution.
-Provide appropriate training and information for staff and participants.
+Serve as a liaison between the host institution and sending institution.
+Provide appropriate training and information for TRIO staff and participants.

-- Assist participants in identifying and securing admission to potential transfer institutions.
+- Assist assigned participants in identifying and securing admission to potential transfer institutions.

-- Assist with filling out the FAFSA and maximizing participants’ scholarships and grants for their chosen institution.
+- Assists assigned participants with filling out the FAFSA and maximizing participants’ scholarships and grants for their chosen institution.